Lesson 2: Changing the Point of View

 Not Provided: N/A

 will determine the point of view of each paragraph on the Independent Practice worksheet and rewrite each paragraph in another point of view.
-(Student Independent Practice is provided below.)
+(Student Independent Practice is provided in the Texts & Materials section).
 You will explain how changing the point of view changes the paragraphs.

 Build Student Vocabulary assembly

 |Contextualize the word as it is used in the story||Kathy has a beautiful singing voice, and her teachers are always asking her to sing at assemblies or in school musicals.|

 |Explain the meaning student-friendly definition)||An assembly is a group of people gathered together for a specific purpose.
 We often have assemblies at school, but the government and other groups of people hold assemblies as well.|